Kong/kubernetes-ingress-controller/README.md

 Use [Kong][kong] for Kubernetes [Ingress][ingress].
-Configure [plugins][kong-hub], health checking, load balancing and more in Kong for Kubernetes Services, all using
+Configure [plugins][kong-hub], health checking, load balancing, and more in Kong for Kubernetes Services, all using
-Custom Resource Definitions(CRDs) and Kubernetes-native tooling.
+Custom Resource Definitions (CRDs) and Kubernetes-native tooling.

 [**Features**](#features) | [**Get started**](#get-started) | [**Documentation**](#documentation) | [**main branch builds**](#main-branch-builds) | [**Seeking help**](#seeking-help)

 ## Features

 - **Ingress routing**
-  Use [Ingress][ingress] resources to configure Kong
+  Use [Ingress][ingress] resources to configure Kong.
 - **Enhanced API management using plugins**
-  Use a wide-array of [plugins][kong-hub] to monitor, transform, protect your traffic.
+  Use a wide-array of [plugins][kong-hub] to monitor, transform, and protect your traffic.
 - **Native gRPC support**
   Proxy gRPC traffic and gain visibility into it using Kong's plugin.